Rimmuru/RimurusMenu-Docs/index.md

 ------------- | -------------
 Player Typing | Shows if a player is typing
 Player Paused | Shows if a player has paused
-Player Joined VIP | Shows if a player has joined a CEO
+Player Joined CEO | Shows if a player has joined a CEO